SidneyAllen/stackmob-win8-starter-js/README.md

 ========================

 StackMob Starter project for Windows 8 JavaScript apps.
 This repo contains a Todo app created in Visual Studio.
-We've included the following libraries in a blank template project
+We use the following third party libraries our app.

 <h3>JavaScript Libraries</h3>